-- Through planned internal controls carried out by the independent Internal Audit Unit. - Through the analysis of process efficiency indicators. - By presenting the results of the process and analysing its data during the review of the Authority's Internal Quality System.
+- Through planned internal controls carried out by the Department of Quality Documentation. - Through the analysis of process efficiency indicators. - By presenting the results of the process and analysing its data during the review of the Authority's Internal Quality System.